cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix ChebyshevT(int i, SparseMatrix x)
           SparseColVec ChebyshevT(int i, SparseColVec x)
           SparseRowVec ChebyshevT(int i, SparseRowVec x)
-   Param:
+   Parameters:
+       n:
-      | n:  The degree of the Chebyshev polynomial.
+         The degree of the Chebyshev polynomial.
 Must be a non-negative integer.
+       x:
-      | x:  The single point or points within array or matrix at which to evaluate the Chebyshev polynomial.
+         The single point or points within array or matrix at which to evaluate the Chebyshev polynomial.
 Typically in the range [-1, 1] for optimal numerical properties.
    Returns:
        A scalar point of point in an array for matrix form representing the value of the nth Chebyshev polynomial of the first kind evaluated at x.
        Returns NaN if n is negative or if computation fails.